Logolo/define-io/README.md

 in a manner similar to the following:

-"This [Company] notebook has very poor battery life -- approximately three hours per full charge, and the trackpad is absolutely horrendous.""
+"This [Company] notebook has very poor battery life -- approximately three hours per full charge, and the trackpad is absolutely horrendous."

-"Product score: 8.5"
+**Product score: 8.5**

 Things like this make absolutely no sense to me, and based on the criticisms of others, I'm not the only one.
 Tech journalists are unfortunately beneath the